 Applicants are reminded that STFC funding for visits to both approved and non-approved telescopes is not guaranteed and that STFC is not obliged to approve last minute proposals on the grounds that air flights have been booked, or that not to approve funding would be a breach of faith with the awarding body.

-Applications for the collection/collation of data following an award of 'remote and/or serviced' observing time on ground based facilities should be accompanied by a case for support of the need for a physical journey, e.g. complexity of data, difficulties in the transport of data etc.
+Applications for the collection/collation of data or for data reduction visits following an award of 'remote and/or serviced' observing time on ground based facilities should be accompanied by a case for support of the need for a physical journey, e.g. complexity of data, difficulties in the transport of data etc. Please note – such requests will only be awarded in exceptional cases – for most programmes the default is that PATT is not the appropriate source.
+Applicants should seek guidance from the Office before applying.

 It is expected that most Applicants will apply for funding via this route.
 STFC operates two closing dates per year April and October.
 Please refer to the Funding Calls page for closing dates.
 Proposals submitted to the April closing date MUST start on the 1st October; those submitted to the October closing date MUST start 1st April of the following year.